III International Conference on Aporophobia

 1. Of academic articles: send summary with up to 1000 words with the title of the article, names and affiliations of authors and contact details of corresponding author,

 2. Of practical workshops: send summary with up to 1000 words with the title of the workshop, names of people and organisations involved, place and duration of the workshop.
-(We are also considering pre-conference workshops, such as a tour of Barcelona on aporophobic places/hostile architecture).

-All proposals should be sent to aporophobia@iqs.url.edu until 15 July 2024.
-The announcement of accepted proposals will be sent by email on 01 August 2024 at the latest.
+All proposals should be sent to aporophobia@iqs.url.edu until 28 July 2025.
+The announcement of accepted proposals will be sent by email on 18 August 2025 at the latest.

 https://aporophobia.iqs.url.edu